Uncategorized

 Ro and Cri

-Women owe her a lot.
+In afct, women owe her a lot.
 Her humble, empathetic and cheerful personality offered a positive role model inspiring absolute freedom and acceptance.
 Maybe, for this reason, she became a gay icon too.

 Besides, her ironic but never vulgar temper contributed a lot to educate our society, influencing our culture more than any law or government.
-She taught us her values such as kindness, inclusivity, openness, and always working persistently.
+She taught us her values such as kindness, inclusivity, openness, while always working persistently.

 A great artist, icon and positive role model